-9.2.100 perceptualRenderingIntentGamutTag
+9.2.105 perceptualRenderingIntentGamutTag

 Tag signature: 'rig0' (72696730h).
-Permitted tag type: signatureType.

 There is only one standard reference medium gamut, defined according to ISO 12640-3.
 When the signature is present, the specified gamut is defined to be the reference medium gamut for the PCS side of both the AToBO and BToAO tags, if they are present.
 If this tag is not present the perceptual rendering intent reference gamut is unspecified.